gojo9753/webex-summarizer/README.md

 - **WebEx Authentication**: Simple token-based authentication with the Cisco WebEx API
 - **Room Management**: List, filter, and access details of WebEx rooms
 - **Message Management**: Download, display, and organize messages from WebEx rooms
-- **Pagination Support**: Automatically handles paginated API responses to retrieve all messages
+- **Enhanced Pagination Support**: Automatically handles paginated API responses to retrieve all messages, even for large rooms with thousands of messages
 - **Local Storage**: Store downloaded conversations in structured JSON format
 - **Conversation Summarization**: Generate concise summaries of conversations using AWS Bedrock's LLMs, with support for processing large conversations through intelligent chunking
 - **Command-line Interface**: Simple CLI for all operations with dedicated subcommands